lfit/itpol/protecting-code-integrity.md

 re-checksum the entire tree unnecessarily if only a small part of it was touched.

-Then it calculates and stores the checksum of the toplevel directory, which will inevitably be different if any part of the repository has changed.
+Then it calculates and stores the checksum of the toplevel tree, which will inevitably be different if any part of the repository has changed.

 ##### Commit hashes

-Once the tree hash has been created, git will calculate the commit hash, which will list the following information about the repository and the change being
+Once the tree hash has been created, git will calculate the commit hash, which will include the following information about the repository and the change being
 made:

 - the checksum hash of the tree